 Once the effect is complete, Mobius helps in battle with its 2400 ATK, and it has an advanced version, Mobius the Mega Monarch, that can handle up to three spells/traps!

 A simple card, you'll have to wait until your opponent declares an attack to activate this.
 Still, attacks occur on most turns, so you shouldn't be waiting long.
 When the condition is met, trigger the catastrophe and all spells and traps will be destroyed!

 Like Wingbeat and Gigantes, yours will be destroyed as well, so save some in hand or simply construct a monster-central deck to make the most of this potent card.

-You do have to wait at least a turn for the banishing effect, but you're still killing two for the price of one, making Galaxy a no-brainer for most of my own deck builds.
+You have to wait at least one turn for the banishing effect, but you're still killing two for the price of one, making Galaxy a no-brainer for several decks.

 Which card do you prefer?

 With this arsenal, you should be well-equipped to handle any magic or trap headed your way.
-Examine your archetype's removal capacity, round out the gaps with today's cards, and your deck will soon render foes helpless.
+Be sure to examine your archetype's removal capacity for more prime ideas (like "Harpies' Hunting Ground"), round out the gaps with today's cards, and your deck will soon render foes helpless.

-But for now, vote for your favorite card, and I'll see you at our next Yu-Gi-Oh countdown!
+But for now, as we eagerly await Konami's next batch of spell and trap-destroying effects, vote for your favorite card and I'll see you at our next Yu-Gi-Oh countdown!

 Questions & Answers

 © 2018 Jeremy Gill